Hunter Carson

 Hunter Carson (born December 26, 1975) is an American actor, screenwriter, producer and director.
-He is the son of actress Karen Black and film director L. M. Kit Carson.
-In 1986, he was nominated for a Young Artist Award for Best Starring Performance by a Young Actor - Motion Picture for his performance in Paris, Texas (1984).
+In 1986, he was nominated for a Young Artist Award for his performance in Paris, Texas (1984).

 Early life

-Carson was born in Los Angeles, California, the son of actress Karen Black and actor, producer, screenwriter and director L. M. Kit Carson.
-He is the stepson of Stephen Eckelberry and halfbrother of Celine Eckelberry, Stephen's and Karen's adopted daughter.
+Carson was born in Culver City, California, the son of actress Karen Black and actor, producer, screenwriter and director L. M. Kit Carson.
+He is the stepson of Stephen Eckelberry.
 He made his first national appearance in October 1976, at the age of nine months, when his mother hosted Saturday Night Live; she held him in her arms for the entirety of her opening monologue.
-Carson is a graduate of Wesleyan University.

 Career

 His first acting role was in the 1984 film Paris, Texas, portraying the character of Hunter Henderson.
 The film was co-written for the screen by his father.
-Carson received strong reviews for his performance in the film.
 He then starred in the 1986 remake of Invaders from Mars, where he co-starred with his mother Karen Black, and appeared in the 1988 comedy drama Mr. North, which also featured his Paris, Texas co-star Harry Dean Stanton.
-He played Bud Bundy in an unaired pilot of Married... with Children and appeared as Peter McMichaels in the 2001 film, Perfume.
+He played Bud Bundy in an unaired pilot of Married... with Children and appeared as Peter McMichaels in the 2001 film Perfume.
 He played a "crazy killer boyfriend" in the 2010 horror film She's Crushed.
 He co-directed with Alejandro Itkin the 2013 feature film Single in South Beach, a romantic drama starring Kevin Sorbo.
-He also directed the short With It (2004), about a failed hitman, which Andrew Dansby says echoes the style of his Paris, Texas director Wim Wenders.
+He also directed the short With It (2004), about a failed hitman.

+Personal life

+Carson is married to Elyse Marie Tyler, with whom he has three daughters.
+The family resides in Kingwood, Texas.